vkleen/emacs-config/README.md

 In the repo directory, run this:

     $ emacs -Q -l init.el

+for MacOS:
+its best to specify explicitly as MacOs sometimes has some ancient versions of emacs kicking around in /usr/bin/
+    $ /Applications/Emacs.app/Contents/MacOS/Emacs -Q -l init.el
+if you find that the code is complaining saying:
+"Cannot find the program 'ghc' at 'ghci-ng'" it means your paths are not set up correctly. edit your .bash_profile file to include
+     export PATH="$HOME/Library/Haskell/bin:$PATH"

 The `-Q` is short for "quick" and means it will not use any existing Emacs configuration that you already have.